 - Avoid using colors that clash (like purple and orange) unless those colors are part of your brand.

-- If you are in a creative field, you can get away with brighter colors.
+- If you're in a creative field, you can get away with brighter colors.
 Otherwise, stick to subdued tones.

 - Make sure that the colors you select fit in with other branded materials such as your website, your stationery, and your business cards.